cssnr/package-changelog-action/README.md

 <details><summary>❔ Unpublished Actions</summary>

-These actions' are not published on the Marketplace, but may be useful.
+These actions are not published on the Marketplace, but may be useful.

 Generic Actions: